arthurfelipebr/bludash/README.md

         *   `PORT`: Port for the backend server (e.g., 3001).
         *   `DATABASE_PATH`: Path to your SQLite database file (e.g., `./bluimports.db` or an absolute path on your VPS).
         *   `JWT_SECRET`: **CRITICAL!** Generate a strong, random secret key for JWTs.
-        *   `API_KEY`: Your Google Gemini API key.
+        *   `GEMINI_API_KEY`: Your Google Gemini API key.
 This is now used securely by the backend.

 4.  **Initialize Database (First time):**
     The `server/database.js` script attempts to create tables if they don't exist when the server starts or when run directly.
 You can also run it manually: